Buying and selling websites is similar to buying and selling domains while both mimic the art of buying and selling real estate.

 For more on researching and choosing the right domain names read buying and selling domains for profit.

-When you’re ready, you can purchase your domain via Domains or Bluehost.
-You can also check the availability of the domain name below:-
+When you’re ready, you can purchase your domain via Namecheap.
+Their domain names are the cheapest available.

 3. Launch on a Self-Hosted Platform